Series / Superhjaltejul

 - My Greatest Failure: Stålhenrik was once fooled by Gjerta into helping her.
 He has never gotten over it, even in his old age he is terribly ashamed.
 He doesn't want to talk about it, and even gets a My Greatest Failure song.

 - Offscreen Teleportation: While not exactly used for horror purposes, Supersnällasilversara (along with Stålhenrik) somehow managed to get from the back of a pickup into the passenger's seat.
 While it was moving.
-I'm sure that this is some kind of Crowning Moment, I just can't decide if it's funny or awesome.
+What kind of Crowning Moment this is is an exercise left to the viewer.

 - Old Superhero: Stålhenrik and Supersnällasilversara live on an artificial planet, constructed to be a retirement home for superheroes.
 It's been said it's not the only one.